Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/research/mockup_review.md

 ### Trail Map

+- Map should be placed on landing page with flexible resolution

+![Trail Ambassador Page](../images/figma/Trail%20Ambassador%20v2.png)

+### Trail Ambassador Page

 - Trail Ambassadors are mostly retired people.
 - Every TA will be an admin

-![Trail Ambassador Page](../images/figma/Trail%20Ambassador%20v2.png)

-### Trail Ambassador Page